CVHub520/X-AnyLabeling/docs/en/user_guide.md

 Set the start and end frame numbers: From defaults to the current frame, To defaults to empty and must be manually filled.
 Frame numbers correspond to the file list index (starting from 1).
 Clicking Go triggers a confirmation dialog before execution.
 Remove and add operations support progress display and mid-process cancellation.

-> ![NOTE]
+> [!WARNING]
-> Note that delete annotation operations are irreversible, while deleted images can be manually recovered from the backup directory.
+> Deleting annotations cannot be undone.
+Deleted images can be recovered manually from the backup directory.

 ## 6. Help and Language